Educational assessment: Evaluation standards

 In the field of evaluation, and in particular educational evaluation in North America, the Joint Committee on Standards for Educational Evaluation has published three sets of standards for evaluations.
 The Personnel Evaluation Standards were published in 1988, The Program Evaluation Standards (2nd edition) were published in 1994, and The Student Evaluation Standards were published in 2003.

 Each publication presents and elaborates a set of standards for use in a variety of educational settings.
 The standards provide guidelines for designing, implementing, assessing and improving the identified form of evaluation.
 Each of the standards has been placed in one of four fundamental categories to promote educational evaluations that are proper, useful, feasible, and accurate.
 In these sets of standards, validity and reliability considerations are covered under the accuracy topic.
 For example, the student accuracy standards help ensure that student evaluations will provide sound, accurate, and credible information about student learning and performance.

 In the UK, an award in Training, Assessment and Quality Assurance (TAQA) is available to assist staff learn and develop good practice in relation to educational assessment in adult, further and work-based education and training contexts.

+Grade inflation

+Due to grade inflation, standardized tests can have higher validity than unstandardized exam scores.
+Recently increasing graduation rates can be partially attributed to grade inflation.